-If you do not have the optional KXAT100 Antenna Tuning Unit, go directly to Connecting the Rear Panel Cables on page 11.
+If you do not have the optional KXAT100 Antenna Tuning Unit, go directly to Connecting the Rear Panel Cables on page 15.

-There are four black pan head screws securing the LPF Module to the standoffs below.
+There are four pan head screws securing the LPF Module to the standoffs below it.
 Remove each screw and lock washer and replace it with an M-F standoff as shown in Figure 6.
-Save the screws and lock washers.
-Place one split ring lock washer between each standoff and the LPF Module.
-The washers are critical to establish the correct spacing between the LPF and ATU module boards so the LEDs and switches on the KXAT100 module line up with the openings in the front panel cover later.
+Save the screws and lock washers to use when installing the ATU Module later.
+Do not use a lock washer between the standoff and the LPF module.